shoutchen/bandpass/TestBed/Readme.txt

 See the testbed block diagram and the devboard schematics for more information.

-Here is a link to some reference material that is the basis for the filters inner workings.
+Here is a link to some reference material that contains the bulk of the theory behind the filters inner workings.